redfin/react-server/docs/README.md

 [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html)
 and [Reflux](https://github.com/reflux/refluxjs), respectively, but it shouldn't matter what technology you chose for either.
-Choosing a tech stack is out of scope for our documentation, but come swing by our gitter if you'd like to talk about it.
+Choosing a tech stack is out of scope for our documentation, but come swing by our [slack](https://slack.react-server.io/) if you'd like to talk about it.

 If you still aren't convinced on React Server, check out our